Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 Day 6 – 9: Sapa

 Getting from Hanoi to Sapa: Save time and money by taking a night bus from Hanoi to Sapa.
-The bus leaves at 9:45PM and arrives in Sapa at 5:05AM the next morning.
+The entire journey lasts about 5 hours.

 Explore Vietnam’s Popular Mountain Town

 Afterwards, explore the attractions in Sapa town like the Holy Rosary church, lake, and town square.
-At the local market, you’ll find fresh produce and embroidery with intricate patterns weaved by different hill tribes for sale.
+At the Sapa Night Market, you’ll find fresh produce and embroidery with intricate patterns weaved by different hill tribes for sale.

-Once you’ve worked up an appetite, head to Quán Đồ Nướng for dinner.
-The stall serves a wide range of skewered bamboo sticky rice, vegetables, and meats, and you can easily get a whole meal’s worth settled for 130,000₫ (~$7.80).
+Once you’ve worked up an appetite, head to the food section for dinner.
+The stalls serve a wide range of skewered bamboo sticky rice, vegetables, and barbecued meats.

 Hike Up Vietnam’s Tallest Mountain (Or Take a Cable Car)